The following is a transcript of the above podcast:

 Randol White:

-All right, so let's start with, well, I really want to get down to the absolute basics.
-And I should mention in the industry, they're referred to as FCEBs, which is short for fuel cell, electric bus.
-But for our purposes today, I'll just call them hydrogen busses.
-But you might hear that FCEB initialism or hydrogen fuel cell, or just fuel cell, in the conversation, so I wanted you to know that ahead of time.
-Now, Dave on that topic, help us understand how a hydrogen bus works?
+All right, so let's start with—well, I really want to get down to the absolute basics.
+I should mention that in the industry, these buses are referred to as FCEBs, which is short for fuel cell electric bus.
+But for our purposes today, I'll just call them hydrogen buses.

 David Harbour: